SoftServeInc/smartparking/README.md

 ## <a name="gettingstarted1"></a>Getting Started

-All commands and scripts below are for Ubuntu, but they may be easily adopted for any other Linux.
+All commands and deployment scripts below are for Ubuntu, but they may be easily adopted for any other Linux.

 1\.
 Clone Git repository: